'Green is good' says UK's Johnson, wooing Wall Street dollars | Headlines

 'Green is good' says UK's Johnson, wooing Wall Street dollars

-The government announced private investment deals worth 9.7 billion pounds, including 6 billion pounds in the offshore wind from Iberdrola, as well as for net-zero carbon warehouses and decarbonization technology for the waste industry.
-Johnson and Microsoft co-founder Bill Gates announced a 400 million pound joint investment partnership, targeting technologies such as green hydrogen, long-term energy storage, and sustainable aviation fuels.
+The government announced private investment deals worth 9.7 billion pounds, including 6 billion pounds in offshore wind from Iberdrola, as well as for net zero carbon warehouses and decarbonisation technology for the waste industry.
+Johnson and Microsoft co-founder Bill Gates announced a 400 million pound joint investment partnership, targeting technologies such as green hydrogen, long-term energy storage and sustainable aviation fuels.

 Officials hope the summit will bring a new wave of investments over the next 12 months.
-More than 100 private meetings were set to take place in exhibition halls adorned with planes, spacecraft, and other artifacts of Britain's engineering history.
+More than 100 private meetings were set to take place in exhibition halls adorned with planes, spacecraft and other artefacts of Britain's engineering history.
 DRINKS WITH THE QUEEN

 France has held a similar investment summit in recent years.
 After the conference, attendees will travel to Windsor Castle for a reception attended by the queen and other senior royals.

 He played down fears that some important players, including the leaders of China and Russia, would not attend COP26.
 China's climate envoy will attend the summit but it has been reported that President Xi Jinping will not.
-The government said last year it would prioritize green technology and climate goals in Britain's economic recovery from the COVID-19 pandemic.
+The government said last year it would prioritise green technology and climate goals in Britain's economic recovery from the COVID-19 pandemic.
+On Tuesday it published a 368-page strategy to reach net zero carbon by 2050.

 That gambit is central to Johnson's political agenda too: he was elected in 2019 on a pledge to reinvigorate post-industrial regions and create higher-skilled, better-paid jobs.
 As part of its push for greener technology, the government said on Tuesday it would increase to 5,000 pounds grants available to homeowners to remove their gas boilers and replace them with alternative home heating systems such as heat pumps. ($1 = 0.7290 pounds)